pyannote/pyannote-audio/tutorials/models/speaker_embedding/README.md

 equal_error_rate: 0.043624072110286335
 ```

 This model reaches 4.4% EER after 220 epochs (approximately 3 days of training).
+Note that this is obtained by simply using cosine distance between average embedding.
+This can be further reduced by using a different backend.

 ![tensorboard screenshot](tb_validate.png)

 ## Application